Plastic & the sea

 The sea holds enormous natural and recreational values, but unfortunately the world's oceans are increasingly threatened by human production, consumption and movement both on land and at sea.

 This is also true here on the West Coast – that is precisely why we want to focus on what is happening in and with our sea.

-We cannot see the majority of the millions of tonnes of marine plastic in the oceans, as they are deep below sea level – in fact, around 90% end up at the bottom of the ocean.
+We cannot see the majority of the millions of tonnes of marine plastic in the oceans, as they are deep below the surface – in fact, around 90% end up at the bottom of the ocean.
 In the sea, waves, salt water and sunlight break down the plastic into smaller and smaller pieces.
-But the plastic is hundreds of years away.
+But the plastic is hundreds of years from completely perishing.

-Plastic waste comes from big cities, industries and activities at sea and has deliberately or accidentally ended up in the sea.
-The waste is a danger to life in and around the sea.
-Birds, fish and marine mammals risk dying when entangled in or eating marine plastic.
+Plastic waste comes from cities, industries and activities at sea and has deliberately or accidentally ended up in the sea.
+This waste endangers life in and around the sea.
+Birds, fish and marine mammals risk dying when they become entangled in or eat the marine plastic.

-Pellets are the second largest direct source of microplastic pollution in the ocean.
-This also applies here on the West Coast, where they are found in the sand on virtually all beaches.
+Pellets are a major direct source of microplastic pollution in the sea.
+This is also true here on the West Coast, where they can be found in the sand on all our beaches.

 State of the sea

 Marine plastic pollution is visible to all of us when plastic waste washes up on our beaches.
 However, there are a number of threats to the state of the sea both above and below the surface that we cannot see.

 Take a walk on the beach and help remove plastic from our nature while learning about the sea, ocean plastic and what we can do together.